+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Management Approach The Company is fully involved in ensuring that these benefits are fully complied with for the motivation and efficiency of the employees.
+All government mandated wages and benefits are strictly complied with by the Company.
 What are the Risk/s Identified?
 Management Approach If not complied with these benefits, the employees become demotivated and inefficient.
 Non-compliance by the Company of the wages and benefits that are legally mandated by law may result not only in employee demotivation, but also in penalties by the government.
 What are the Opportunity/ies Identified?
-Management Approach Giving these benefits would be resulted to work- life balance, motivated and efficient employees Employee satisfaction does not only lead to employee retention, but definitely to increased productivity.
+Management Approach Giving these benefits would be resulted to work- life balance, motivated and efficient employees Employee satisfaction does not only lead to employee retention, but more so to increased productivity.